The Environmental Benefits of Working Remotely

 According to a Harvard Business School recent study, when the pandemic is over, one in six workers is projected to continue working from home or prefer a hybrid co-working option at least two days a week.

 One of the key reasons to work this way is the positive impact on our environment, something we’re really passionate about at Work for Impact.

-What is a freelancer?
+Who is a freelancer?
+Or What is freelancing?

 How is freelancing done?

 Freelancing is usually done remotely from a freelancer’s home.
 However, it’s not uncommon to see freelancers operating from enterprise hubs consisting of co-working spaces to keep a team spirit but reduced costs.
 Also, a freelancer can live a digital nomad life by traveling around the world and exploring the countries while providing their services.
 In this last scenario, the benefits must be studied, and everything depends on the transports you choose to travel.

 What are the environmental benefits of working remotely?

 The environmental impact of an activity or process is considered positive if it’s beneficial to the environment.
 In other words, the activity or service in question must not endanger or harm the environment in any way.
 If this activity or process can be regenerative, even better.

 The positive environmental impacts of the flexible work economy can be viewed from a carbon, energy, water, waste, travel, air quality, resource, and biodiversity point of view.